godotengine/godot-docs/classes/class_editordebuggersession.rst

 |void| **add_session_tab**\ (\ control\: :ref:`Control<class_Control>`\ ) :ref:`🔗<class_EditorDebuggerSession_method_add_session_tab>`

 Adds the given ``control`` to the debug session UI in the debugger bottom panel.
+The ``control``'s node name will be used as the tab title.

 .. rst-class:: classref-item-separator